-- obtaining the plant feedstocks; - · treatment with enzymes to produce fermentable sugars; - fermentation by organisms to produce isobutanol from the fermentable sugars; - distillation of the isobutanol to concentrate and separate it from other materials; - · purification of the isobutanol; and - storage and distribution of the isobutanol.
+- obtaining the plant feedstocks; - treatment with enzymes to produce fermentable sugars; - fermentation by organisms to produce isobutanol from the fermentable sugars; - distillation of the isobutanol to concentrate and separate it from other materials; - purification of the isobutanol; and - storage and distribution of the isobutanol.

 Our future success depends on our ability to produce commercial quantities of isobutanol in a timely and economic manner.
 Our biocatalysts have not yet produced commercial volumes of isobutanol.
-While we have produced isobutanol using our biocatalysts at the demonstration facility, such production was not at full scale.
+While we have produced isobutanol using our biocatalysts at the demonstration facility and at the Agri-Energy Facility, such production was not at full scale.
 We have focused the majority of our research and development efforts on producing isobutanol from dextrose and challenges remain in achieving substantial production volumes with other sugars, like corn mash.
 The risk of contamination and other problems rise as we increase the scale of our isobutanol production.
 If we are unable to successfully manage these risks, we may encounter difficulties in achieving our target isobutanol production yield, rate, concentration or purity at a commercial scale, which could delay or increase the costs involved in commercializing our isobutanol production.
-In addition, we have never sourced large quantities of feedstocks and we have no experience storing and/or distributing significant volumes of isobutanol.
+In addition, we have limited experience sourcing large quantities of feedstocks and we have no experience storing and/or distributing significant volumes of isobutanol.
 The technological and logistical challenges associated with each of the processes involved in production, sale and distribution of isobutanol are extraordinary, and we may not be able to resolve any difficulties that arise in a timely or cost effective manner, or at all.
 Even if we are successful in developing an economical process for converting plant feedstocks into commercial quantities of isobutanol, we may not be able to adapt such process to other biomass raw materials, including cellulosic biomass.

-Neither we nor ICM have ever built (through retrofit or otherwise) or operated a commercial isobutanol facility.
+Prior to the Agri-Energy Facility retrofit, which is currently underway, neither we nor ICM had ever built (through retrofit or otherwise) or operated a commercial isobutanol facility.
 We assume that we understand how the engineering and process characteristics of the one MGPY demonstration facility will scale up to larger facilities, but these assumptions may prove to be incorrect.
 Accordingly, we cannot be certain that we can manufacture isobutanol in an economical manner in commercial quantities.
 If our costs to build large-scale commercial isobutanol facilities are significantly higher than we expect or if we fail to manufacture isobutanol economically on a commercial scale or in commercial volumes, our commercialization of isobutanol and our business, financial condition and results of operations will be materially adversely affected.